CodeMaster7000/Queens/README.md

 # Queens

-A strategic game involving placing 8 queens on an 8x8 square without any being able to capture one another.
+A strategic game, made with HTML, SCSS & JS, requiring the player to place 8 queens on an 8x8 square without them being able to capture one another.